20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 interactiveMain piContract utilityParameterBuyer utilityParameterSeller
 ```

 allows to run the Ledger-Hedger strategy on both the 'zero fees' and 'paper fees' scenarios, with customized `piContract` and risk-aversity parameters for both players.
-In ths way, the user can verify equilibria for particular choices of values without the need to recompile.
+In this way, the user can verify equilibria for particular choices of values without the need to recompile.